mozilla/ichnaea/docs/calculation.rst

 So in most cases we are limited to the same approach as for GSM cells.
 The typical cell sizes of UMTS cells are much smaller, which practically leads to a better accuracy.
-But UMTS cells in rural areas can have a larger radius than GSM cells and we observed cells sizes of 60-70km.
+But WCDMA cells in rural areas can have a larger radius than GSM cells and we observed cells sizes of 60-70km.

+In urban areas we should typically see accuracy in the 1 to 10 kilometer range.

 LTE
 ---

-LTE networks are similar to UMTS networks and the same restriction on neighboring cells applies.
+LTE networks are similar to WCDMA networks and the same restriction on neighboring cells applies.
 Instead of a primary scrambling code LTE uses a physical cell id, which for our purposes has similar characteristics.

-LTE cells are again often even smaller than UMTS cells which leads to better accuracies.
+LTE cells are again often even smaller than WCDMA cells which leads to better accuracies.

 LTE networks also expose a time based distance metric in the form of